danieleteti/delphimvcframework/README.md

   * There is a sample for each functionlities
   * There is a complete set of trainings about it, but the samples are included in the project
   * Experimental support for IOCP [dev]
-  * Server side generated pages using eLua (Embedded Lua)
+  * Server side generated pages using Mustache (https://mustache.github.io/) for Delphi (https://github.com/synopse/dmustache)
   * Specific trainings are available (ask me for a date and a place)
   * Messaging extension using STOMP (beta)
   * Community driven (Facebook group https://www.facebook.com/groups/delphimvcframework)